Bugeye Sprite Mark 1 and Sprite Mark 2 Downflow Aluminum Radiator for 948-1275 Engine Sprites

 You'll notice we are not huge fans of electric cooling fans.
 We have found these to be wonderful for slow speed parades or in traffic but in most cases, they seem to block air flow at speed and REDUCE radiator efficiency.
 We feel that the best line of defense is the best radiator with an upgraded engine driven fan.

 Your Sprite operating temp should run at about 180 degrees (or less).
 It may climb to 200 in traffic, sometimes a little more.
-Temp gauges are sometimes inaccurate, best to check with a handheld IR thermometer to confirm accuracy.
+Temp gauges are sometimes inaccurate... the best to verify your readings is with a handheld IR thermometer.